TimCinel/ActionSheetPicker/README.md

 I did much work to support this library from iOS 5. (and till iOS 13 and we keep going 🚀).

 I still need help with the future support of this repo.
-If anyone there is interested in it - please drop a comment into #348, please! 🙏
+If anyone there is interested in it - please drop a comment into [Pinned issue #348](https://github.com/skywinder/ActionSheetPicker-3.0/issues/348), please! 🙏

 ---